Mich-Dich/cpp_logger/README.md

 - `main.cpp`: The main application demonstrating the logging system.
 - `logger.h`: Header file defining the logging system's interface and data structures.
 - `logger.cpp`: Implementation of the logging system.
-- `util.h / util.cpp`: Utility functions used within the logger (not provided in the original request, but assumed to exist).
+- `util.h / util.cpp`: Utility functions used within the logger.

 ## Getting Started